w3c/p2p-webtransport/explainer.md

 including both reliable and unreliable, ordered and unordered, client-server and p2p, data and media.

+- Ensure the same security properties as WebSockets (use of TLS, server-controlled origin policy)

 ## Non-goals

 This is not [UDP Socket API](https://www.w3.org/TR/raw-sockets/).
 We must have